The Rise of Asian Family Offices and the Growing Demand for Talent

 Family office consultant Francois Botha goes in to detail on what family offices can do amidst talent shortages and getting the best people.

-How Asian Family Offices Can Benefit from Outsourcing
+How Asian Family Offices Can Benefit from Third Parties

 It's one thing for HNWIs and UHNWIs to know what they want from starting a family office.